-- 6.8 The application site relates to Kirby Cane Quarry, which is being progressively worked for sand and gravel, and restored at lower level.
+- 6.5 The application site relates to Kirby Cane Quarry, which is being progressively worked for sand and gravel, and restored at lower level.
 The quarry occupies a position within undulating agricultural land at the northern fringe of the Waveney Valley, and is bounded to the southwest by Yarmouth Road, to the west by a woodland belt and by agricultural land on all other sides.
-The site lies some 0.7km north east of the village of Kirby Cane. - 6.9 The application site comprises of the central and south eastern area of the quarry which comprises of previously worked land, part used for screening and stockpiling of excavated sand and gravel, and part formerly restored to agriculture.
+The site lies some 0.7km north east of the village of Kirby Cane. - The application site comprises of the western and northern area of the quarry which includes the current extraction area and bulk of remaining permitted reserves.
 The closest residential properties are a number of properties located at Leet Hill, between 90m and 114m west of the proposed western limit of extraction and a number of properties located opposite the south west boundary of the quarry beyond Yarmouth Road, the closest of which is some 96m from the quarry's southern boundary.
 The site is accessed via Yarmouth Road which joins Church Road some 0.9km to the west which in turn links the site to the A143 some 150m to the north.